A small box, called an optical network terminal (ONT) will be installed outside or inside your home.

 The Wide Area Network (WAN) light shows that your router is connected to the fiber terminal.
 If this light is off, it means you aren’t connected to the network.
-The most common causes of this are loss of power to the terminal (ONT) or an unplugged network cable.
+The most common causes of this are loss of power to the fiber terminal (ONT) or an unplugged network cable.

 Now check the WAN/LAN light again.

+Still not on?
+Check to see if any electrical breakers or outlets with circuit breakers in them have been tripped.
 If your fiber terminal was installed in your garage or outside your home, it's likely that it plugs into a ground-fault circuit interrupter (GFCI) outlet.
 These have built-in circuit breakers that can trip when there is an overload or other issue with the electrical current.
-They are commonly used in homes for safety.

 Your fiber internet connection, which runs from the main network to your property over fiber-optic cable, does not provide its own power, and can’t be hooked up directly to your personal equipment.